Dr Susan Engel

 Phone: 02 4221 3708

-Susan is a lecturer in international studies, global politics and international political economy.
-She convenes the Bachelor of International Studies program.
+Susan is the Discipline Leader of Politics and International studies and she lectures in the areas development, international studies, global politics and international political economy.
 Her research interests are broadly in the area of international political economy, specifically development theory and practices, aid and food.
 She has a strong interest in Southeast Asia, which is the area of her book with Routledge: The World Bank and the Post-Washington Consensus in Vietnam and Indonesia: Inheritance of Loss (2010).

 Susan worked in the government, community, and aid sectors before becoming an academic and she continues to play an active role in issues of aid and development through advocacy work.
 Since 2002, she has been a board member of Indigo Foundation; a small, not-for-profit organisation funding community development projects in developing countries.